Rahul8991/RESTful-API-Demo/README.md

 Tools Used:<br>
--VSCode
+- VSCode

 Libraries and Frameworks Used:<br>
--Nodejs [Node.js® is an open-source, cross-platform JavaScript runtime environment.]<br>
+- Nodejs [Node.js® is an open-source, cross-platform JavaScript runtime environment.]<br>
--Express for creating and managing server [Express is a minimal and flexible Node.js web application framework that provides a robust set of features for web and mobile applications.]
+- Express for creating and managing server [Express is a minimal and flexible Node.js web application framework that provides a robust set of features for web and mobile applications.]